Being a Skeptical Activist

 Campaigning groups

 There are a host of individuals and groups in the UK and elsewhere that share the aims and principles of the skeptics movement.
 Many of these are listed in the section Other organisations and websites and may be confined to Twitter accounts, blogs, podcast series and YouTube channels.
 Others are more involved in campaigning and you may follow their activities online, become a member yourself, or support them in other ways.
-It's worth mentioning four of them here:
+It's worth mentioning five of them here:

 Sense About Science: 'With a database of over 6,000 scientists, from Nobel prize winners to postdocs and PhD students, we work in partnership with scientific bodies, research publishers, policy makers, the public and the media, to change public discussions about science and evidence.'